Diesel-Black/ricci/README.md

 RICCI implements Recurgent Field Theory (RFT), a Lagrangian framework modeling semantic systems as differentiable manifolds with recursive coupling.
 RFT models geometric signatures that emerge when feedback loops enter unstable configurations.

 Similar patterns appear across scales, from individual cognition to organizational dynamics, suggesting common geometric mechanisms intrinsic to complex systems of inference.
+For more, see [Mathematical Foundation](docs/mathematical-foundation.md).

 ## License